amanpreet8507/100-days-of-code/r1-log.md

 learned bem deeply and gave better names to html tag classes Thoughts: Added code to index.html and other relative files

 ### R1D11
-Today's Progress: DRY code and done with sprint 1 of bandsite Thoughts: Added code to index.html and other relative files
+DRY code and done with sprint 1 of bandsite Thoughts: Added code to index.html and other relative files

+### R1D12
+javascript dom & events and async practice deeply